padok-team/docs-terraform-guidelines/terragrunt/adr-terragrunt.md

 ### Terragrunt

-The [contexte pattern](../context_pattern.md) explains ways around the issue and how [Terragrunt](https://terragrunt.gruntwork.io/) help you have a DRY code base.
+The [context pattern](../context_pattern.md) explains ways around the issue and how [Terragrunt](https://terragrunt.gruntwork.io/) help you have a DRY code base.
 It solves the issue with :

 - Distributing inputs from a module between multiple files